Chapter 19: The Tragedy at Ong Thanh 062025

 his nation.
 Our priorities should be God, family, and then country, in

-war.
 However, the difference was this.
 Their souls were "of one accord".

 Caroline supported Dick's efforts.
 Jean Allen did not support Terry's

-do that, but it’s still not a “slam-dunk”.
+that, but it’s still not a “slam-dunk”.
 (Eph.
 5:25-31)

-the event, on this 17th day of October, there were much broader
+event was, on this 17th day of October, there were much broader

-destructive forces "at foot" than Terry Allen's messed up priorities.
+destructive forces "at foot" than Terry Allen's messed-up priorities.
 It

 had to do with our national leaders and their growing trust in